This is not a question of who is responsible, legally or morally.

 But it’s not just the U.S. Government that has a role to play in repairing the damages caused by Agent Orange and other toxic herbicides.

 The Vietnamese government and its people, though per capita income is less than $2,000 USD a year, have played a central role in addressing the impacts of Agent Orange.
 Their collective efforts represent the determination that has percolated in a country ready to heal its wounds from war.

-- The Vietnamese Government provides $50 million a year in monthly stipends to 200,000 Vietnamese whose health has been affected by their or their parent’s exposure to the herbicides used during the war in Vietnam.
+- The Vietnamese Government provides $230 million a year for services and monthly stipends to 330,000 Vietnamese affected by their or their parent’s exposure to herbicides used during the U.S. war in Vietnam.

 “You sign a contract, it doesn’t mean the war is over.”

 Up until 2010, the single largest contributor—other than the Vietnamese Government—to Agent Orange-related remediation efforts in Vietnam was the Ford Foundation.
 The Foundation invested more than $11 million over 10 years, including funding the Agent Orange Record, the U.S.-Vietnam Dialogue Group, and supporting Agent Orange-related programs in Vietnam.

 The first U.S. Congressional appropriation for Agent Orange-related programs in Vietnam was in 2007 to “address the health needs of nearby communities” of “Vietnam conflict-era chemical storage sites.”

 To date the U.S. has appropriated $315 million for the remediation of dioxin contaminated sites in Vietnam and health and disability programs.
 Three-quarters of this funding has been allocated for the clean-up of the dioxin contamination in Da Nang and Bien Hoa.